taublast/MultiColumnsListView/README.md

 ## What is it about

 A Xamarin.Forms subclassed ListView along with some other subclassed controls to create a multi-column recyclable ListView.<br>
-No custom renderers, just pure Forms.
+No custom renderers, just pure Forms, tested on iOS and Android.

 <p align="center">
   <img height="400" src="https://github.com/taublast/MultiColumnsListView/blob/master/Screenshot_1555781169.jpg">